Leelu55/Articulus/README.md

 ### Modifications

+- [ ] pretify "Lektionen" section on StatisticsScreen

 ### Bugs

 - [ ] on Samsung A Galaxy Tab Android 9 TTS and STT don't work initially because the Google Speech engine is not used by default -> implement at least an explanation how to enable it